adam-stokes/deprecated-ztunzeed/posts/2010-02-12-broker-federation.markdown

-Topic: "broker federation"
+Topic: Setup a broker federation in qpid
 Date: 2010-02-12
-Category: qpid
+Category: qpid, amqp

 One of the things with matahari is that we didn’t want our agents to be tied down to just 1 broker.
 With qpid we can setup broker federation and squash any of the use case scenarios that may involve differences in location, etc.